jetaggart/stream-encrypted-chat/README.md

 </Chat>
 ```

-This renders the `stream-chat-react` `Chat` component that builds a great out of
+This renders the Stream React Chat component that creates a great out-of-the box experience
-the box experience for our users.
+for our users.
 If you're following along you'll see this:

 ![Empty Chat](https://ibin.co/4vvw8sYTfJCM.png)

 Notice the line where we include our custom class `MessageInputEncrypted`.
-This
-component wraps a `stream-chat-react` `MessageInput` component to encrypt before
+This component uses the sender's public key from Virgil to encrypt, then wrap, a Stream React `MessageInput`
-sending the message over the channel:
+component before sending the message over the Stream channel:

 ```javascript
 // frontend/src/MessageInputEncrypted.js